 - has collected information for one reason and is using it for something else;

 We take all concerns seriously and will work with our clients to resolve any such concerns.

 Any concerns and/or requests can be raised to the appointed Data Protection Officer whose contact details are below:

 162 Fragklinou Rousvelt, 1st Floor 3045, Limassol, Cyprus

 Email: [email protected]

-If you are not satisfied with any responses provided by us, you have the right to raise such matters with the Cyprus Data Protection Commissioner;
+If our clients are not satisfied with any responses provided by us, they have the right to raise such matters with the Cyprus Data Protection Commissioner;